kaesluder/kaesluder.github.io/content/posts/rust-for-python.md

 The Rust compiler is *very* strict about specifying how variables live or are moved in the same scope.
 In order to mutate flipped at all, I need to declare it mutable and clone the original immutable data.
 This isn't the best Rust code, it's code that follows the python original for demonstration.

+## Summary

+Rust offers multiple features in addition to memory safety that help to prevent, identify, and locate errors that would be challenging to troubleshoot at runtime in Python.